MESAHub/mesa/star/test_suite/1.3M_ms_high_Z/README.rst

   :language: python

+Last-Updated: 27May2021 (MESA ebecc10) by fxt

-Last-Updated: 26Jul2024 (MESA afd04d7d) by pmocz on C916PXT6XW in 159 seconds using 8 threads.
+Last-Run: 26Jul2024 (MESA afd04d7d) by pmocz on C916PXT6XW in 159 seconds using 8 threads.